-Why am I being billed for Elastic IP addresses when all my instances are terminated?
+Why am I being billed for Elastic IP addresses when all my Amazon EC2 instances are terminated?

-An Elastic IP address doesn’t incur charges as long as the following conditions are true:
+An Elastic IP address doesn’t incur charges as long as all the following conditions are true:

 - The Elastic IP address is associated with an EC2 instance.

 - The instance associated with the Elastic IP address is running.

 - The instance has only one Elastic IP address attached to it.